5 Uses for Grade 9 Titanium Ti-3Al-2.5V: Perfect for Sports & Aerospace

 3. Marine Applications

 Marine environments demand materials with excellent corrosion resistance.
-Grade 9 Titanium is often used in seawater piping, propeller shafts, and offshore drilling equipment.
+Grade 9 is often used in seawater piping, propeller shafts, and offshore drilling equipment.

-- Why Grade 9 Titanium?
+- Why Grade 9?

 - Superior resistance to seawater corrosion.